explosion/sense2vec/README.md

 ### <kbd>recipe</kbd> `sense2vec.teach`

 Bootstrap a terminology list using sense2vec.
-Prodigy will suggest similar terms based on the the most similar phrases from sense2vec, and the suggestions will be adjusted as you annotate and accept similar phrases.
+Prodigy will suggest similar terms based on the most similar phrases from sense2vec, and the suggestions will be adjusted as you annotate and accept similar phrases.
 For each seed term, the best matching sense according to the sense2vec vectors will be used.